robertoooc/project-2/README.md

 ## Post-Reflection
 I'm very happy with the functionality of my project as it does incorporate more features than I had hoped for.
 Overall I do wish I could've spent more time working on styling and improving the user experience along with trying to keep my code more DRY and RESTful to be easier to understand for others.
 I really enjoyed working on this project because it did bring more insight on how a backend design is crucial for a website that needs to store data.
 Originally stepping into this unit about full stack development I didn't feel as if I grasped every concept well, but while working through project I really noticed that with some repitition it finally sunk in.
 Now as I move forward from this project I do plan on still going back and improving this project in many more ways, maybe create a linkedin styled app for music.

-## User Stories
-* As a user, I want to be able to login to my account
-* As a user, I want to be able to search songs
-* As a user, I want to be able to create and name a playlist
-* As a user, I want to be able to add and deleted songs from my playlist
-* As a user, I want to be able to rename my playlist
-* As a user, I want to be able view my playlist